 The plainest and simple explanation of blockchain is that it is records of data stored on networks of computers.
 There are three pillars of Blockchain that make it unique:

-So instead of traditional centralised entities like the SARS, FNB, or Standard Bank recording, storing, managing and controlling data by following their own protocols.
-Blockchain allows for decentralised record-keeping where data is recorded, stored, and managed on a network of computers with open source software around the world.
+So instead of traditional centralised entities like SARS, FNB or Standard Bank recording, storing, managing, and controlling data by following their own protocols, Blockchain allows for decentralised record-keeping where data is recorded, stored, and managed on a network of computers with open source software around the world.